trimstray/nginx-admins-handbook/doc/RULES.md

   > With built-in variable `$request_uri` we can effectively avoid doing any capturing or matching at all.
 By default, the regex is costly and will slow down the performance.

-  I think the best explanation comes from the official documentation:

-  > _Don’t feel bad here, it’s easy to get confused with regular expressions.
-In fact, it’s so easy to do that we should make an effort to keep them neat and clean._

   > This rule is addressing passing the URL unchanged to a new host, sure return is more efficient just passing through the existing URI.

   > The value of `$request_uri` is always the original URI (full original request URI with arguments) as received from the client and is not subject to any normalisations compared to the `$uri` directive.